bsarfo/dataviz-project-template-proposal/README.md

 # Data Visualization Project
 Understanding how sales evolve, across regions, and across product lines is crucial for companies like BMW as they navigate global markets.
 This project analyzes BMW Sales Data (2010–2024) using interactive, web-based visualizations built in D3.js on VizHub.
 Over twelve weeks, I moved from initial sketches to fully interactive dashboards, experimenting with maps, stacked bar charts, animated scatterplots, and multi-line charts.
 What began as exploratory practice evolved into a cohesive analytics tool designed to surface meaningful insights for business decision-making.
-This report walks through that journey—from the dataset, to design decisions, to prototypes, to the final dashboard—serving as both documentation and portfolio piece.
+This report walks through that journey, from the dataset, to design decisions, to prototypes, to the final dashboard—serving as both documentation and portfolio piece.

 ## Dataset Overview
 The dataset used is the BMW Sales Data (2010–2024), comprising 50,000 entries.
 It is provided in CSV format for this course.
 Comparable public datasets also exist (e.g., BMW Sales 2010–2024 on Kaggle